The best coastal US scenic drives deliver epic water views and beach access on popular and lesser known US road trips.

 Highway A1A between Mickler’s Landing and Villano Beach has a nice scenic stretch of water views.

-Daytona Beach calls itself the world’s most famous beach, is the birthplace of NASCAR, and may be the classic place to drive on the beach.
+Daytona Beach calls itself the world’s most famous beach, is the birthplace of NASCAR, and is a classic place to drive on the beach.
 Imagine you are a racer from the earliest days (when they raced on the beach).
 Then again, the beach driving speed limit is 10 MPH so minimize your acceleration and drifting.

 Another very tranquil and remote coastal scenic drive section is A1A south of Bethune Beach onto Cape Canaveral National Seashore.
-Turtlemound Road 6 miles south to end of road at Klondike Beach Trail.
+Drive Turtlemound Road six miles south to end of road at Klondike Beach Trail.
 From the parking area walk to miles of secluded beaches.

 One of the best US urban coastal scenic drive experiences is what I call the Miami Waterfront Scenic Drive.
 Drive Rickenbacker Causeway to Crandon Park, across Macarthur Causeway, cruise world-famous Ocean Drive in Miami Beach, and return to Miami on Venetian Causeway.